Say It Isn’t So

 ZenyattaBut there is another horse, another female equine in fact.
 One who could possibly make you forget all about little funny-face Rachel… Zenyatta.
 Named for an album by the Police, she belongs to the M in A&M records, and she is a rock star.
 She has a perfect record of 12 wins in 12 starts.
 Not bad.

 However… as a horse owner, I take exception to calling Zenyatta the “perfect horse.”
-Keep reading →
+Continue reading

 Raving about Rachel